nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/location_module.rst

    :local:
    :depth: 2

-The location module controls the positioning functionality of the nRF9160 including GNSS and cellular positioning.
+The location module controls the GNSS, cellular and Wi-Fi positioning functionality.
 It can be used to retrieve the location of the device in the form of events containing a position, velocity and time (PVT) structure.

 Features